numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 Furthermore, the associativity rule for multiplication is well known and easily expressed.
 There is now a problem space forming where the operations are known, the types and shapes of the operands are known, rules of associativity could be applied, and a cost is available for all operations.
-An optimal solution exists in this , but as noted before, the space is large.
+An optimal solution exists, but as noted before, the space is large.
 To solve this problem a new technique is employed, that of superoptimization via equality saturation.
 This technique uses a set of rewrite rules and effectively builds all possible programs simultaneously.
 It then assigns costs to each expression and then uses